dustinwloring1988/bolt.new/Plan.md

 * **Send Import Command:** After collecting all files, dispatch a special “Import Files” request to the chat backend (e.g., send an assistant message with the `<boltAction>` payload).
 Bolt.diy’s code creates a new chat with description “Folder Import: \[name]” and includes the files as a single `assistant` message (see their chat import logic).

 > Citation: bolt.diy’s merged PR shows reading a folder, filtering out ignored patterns, and importing file contents into a new chat session.

+## 2. Context Search & Long-Context Summarization

+Enable searching within project code and summarizing long conversations to manage context.
+Bolt.diy’s enhancements [PR #1191](github.com/stackblitz-labs/bolt.diy/pull/1191) & [PR #1091](github.com/stackblitz-labs/bolt.diy/pull/1091) & [PR #1538](https://github.com/stackblitz-labs/bolt.diy/pull/1538) added **Code Context selection** and **Project Summary** features.
+Implementation tasks include:

+* **Search Project Files:** Index or scan project files so the user can query “where is X defined?”.
+You may add a search bar that runs through the codebase (similar to bolt.diy’s “search codebase” feature in PR #1676).
+* **Context Picker:** Allow the user to select relevant file snippets to include in the prompt.
+Bolt.diy’s commits mention “code context selection” where users can choose files as context.
+* **Summarize Long Context:** Implement a function to automatically summarize long chat histories or code contexts.
+For example, after many messages, condense earlier parts into a summary using an LLM.
+Bolt.diy’s PR #1091 refers to “summary generation” to keep context manageable.
+* **Project Summary Prompt:** Add an option to generate a top-level summary of the entire project (as bolt.diy’s release notes describe “Project Summary Features”).
+This could be a button that asks the AI to explain the project.

+> Citations: See bolt.diy PRs #1191 and #1091 for adding code context selection and automatic summarization of long chats or project contents.

 ## 3. Auto-Detect and Fix WebContainer Errors